BlockSecCA/graph-app/README.md

 ## Testing
 Run `npm test` to execute the Jest test suite found in the `__tests__` directory.

+## Graph Validation
+Graphs loaded through the editor or analysis tool are validated against [`graphs/GRAPH_SPEC.md`](graphs/GRAPH_SPEC.md).
+Structural errors such as missing IDs or invalid edges cause an alert and prevent rendering, while non-fatal issues like missing weights are shown as warnings.

 ## Packaging
 Additional scripts for building and packaging the app are defined in `package.json`:
 - `npm run build`